New model structures for Algebraic Quantum Field Theory

 \end{subsection}

 \end{section}

 \begin{section}{Time-slice localization} Given an algebraic quantum field theory, a way to introduce dynamics into the picture is via the so called time-slice axiom on the theory (see \cite{benini_higher_2019} or \cite{fewster_algebraic_2015} for a motivation of the concept).
-Formally, it consists on a choice of maps $\Srect$ in $\Crect$ between space-time regions such that $\Aalg\in\QFT(\Crect^{\perp})$ satisfies that $\Aalg(\upf)$ is an isomorphism for any $\upf\in\Srect$.
+Formally, one identifies a set of maps $\Srect$ in $\Crect$ that control ``evolution" between spacetime-regions, e.g.\ Cauchy morphisms.
+Field theories with a nice behaviour with respect to this ``evolution" are those $\Aalg\in\QFT(\Crect^{\perp})$ satisfying that $\Aalg(\upf)$ is an isomorphism for any $\upf\in\Srect$.
 Such field theories are said to satisfy the $\Srect$\emph{-time-slice axiom}.
 In this section, we propose two methods to study the homotopy theory of algebraic quantum field theories satisfying the time-slice axiom (or its relaxed version, see Definition \ref{defn_WeakTimeSliceAxiom}).